nanomsg/nng/docs/ref/migrate/nanomsg.md

 ## Local Addresses for Dialing

-The ability to specify the source address in the UROL,to use when using `nn_dial` inside the URL is not present in NNG.
+The ability to specify the source address in the URL,to use when using `nn_dial` inside the URL is not present in NNG.
 The correct way to specify the local address is using the `NNG_OPT_LOCADDR` option on the dialer before starting to dial.